 What could a future world be like?

-We are constantly being bombarded with movies and TV series depicting the future world after a disaster being populated by ruthless, savage and selfish human remnants, where anarchy and tyranny rules.
+We are constantly being bombarded with movies and TV series depicting the future world after a disaster being populated by ruthless, savage, and selfish human remnants, where anarchy and tyranny rule.

-However, this has proven not to be the case as pointed out by American writer, historian and activist Rebecca Solnit, in a paper entitled, A Paradise Built in Hell: The Extraordinary Communities That Arise in Disaster.
+However, this has proven not to be the case as pointed out by American writer, historian, and activist Rebecca Solnit, in a paper entitled, A Paradise Built in Hell: The Extraordinary Communities That Arise in Disaster.
+Rebecca found that:

 Many people won’t know what to do when things change!